-The Sister Mary Alice Murphy Center for Hope, or Murphy Center, is a resource center for people who are homeless or at-risk of homelessness in Larimer County.
+The Murphy Center for Hope is a resource center for people who are homeless or at-risk of homelessness in Larimer County.

 More than a dozen independent agencies operate programs out of the building–providing everything from basic supplies to long-term services–with a collaborative mission to help our guests deal with the day to day challenges of homelessness but also providing a continuum of services to help those in need to regain the self sufficiency.

-The Murphy Center is managed by Homeless Gear and overseen by a four-agency collaborative comprised of Neighbor to Neighbor, Catholic Charities, Summitstone Health Partners and Homeless Gear.
+The Murphy Center is managed by Homeward Alliance and overseen by a four-agency collaborative comprised of Neighbor to Neighbor, Catholic Charities, Summitstone Health Partners and Homeward Alliance.
 Learn more about our new collaborative funding, management and oversight structure here!

 For a complete list of all services offered at the Murphy Center click here.